Nirojan27/ToDoApp/README.md

 Click on a failed test to view error details and some output logging.
 Click on a passed test to view sucess details and some output logging.

-5. Check create json file for tasks output
+5. Check json file for tasks output
-FilePath Used to `C:\ToDoList\ToDoTasks.json`
+FilePath `C:\ToDoList\ToDoTasks.json`
-Create the folder `C:\ToDoList` if it does not exist.